What it means to sync files and how it works

 Change the location of your local cache directory

-When streaming files from Google Drive to your computer, a local cache directory is created to store data about files you open and make available offline.
-The cache allows Drive for desktop to quickly open your files.
+When streaming files from Google Drive to your computer, a local cache directory is created.

 To change the location of your local cache directory:

 - Click Settings Preferences.

 - Click Settings .